demisto/content/Packs/WindowsForensicsPack/Playbooks/playbook-Registry_Parse_Data_Analysis_README.md

-This playbook leverages the Regipy tool to perform registry analysis and extract forensic artifacts.
+This playbook leverages the RegistryParse Automation to perform registry analysis and extract forensic artifacts.
 The Automation includes common registry objects to extract which are useful for analyzing registry or a user provides registry path to parse.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.